Stock market today: Wall Street weakens ahead of a highly anticipated speech

 In the meantime, U.S. companies continue to report mostly better-than-expected profits for the springtime.

-But nearly twice as many stocks were falling on Wall Street as rising, including Nvidia, which was the heaviest single weight on the S&P 500.
-It erased an early gain to fall 2.4% ahead of its own highly anticipated profit report coming next week.
+But many more stocks were falling on Wall Street than rising, including Nvidia, which was the heaviest single weight on the S&P 500.
+It erased an early gain to fall 3.4% ahead of its own highly anticipated profit report coming next week.

 It was briefly the strongest force pushing upward on the S&P 500 earlier in the day, but its stock has been shaky over the last month amid worries that its price shot too high in investors' frenzy around artificial intelligence.
 Even with Thursday's loss, Nvidia is still up more than 150% for the year so far.